Vhou-Atroph/build-a-cog/readme.md

 pip install build_a_cog
 ```

-If for whatever reason you are unable to install adopt_a_doodle through pip, you can also install it through the [latest source distribution released on GitHub](https://github.com/Vhou-Atroph/build-a-cog/releases/latest).
+If for whatever reason you are unable to install build_a_cog through pip, you can also install it through the [latest source distribution released on GitHub](https://github.com/Vhou-Atroph/build-a-cog/releases/latest).
 Download the .whl file and open your favorite command terminal.
 Navigate to wherever the file was downloaded and run the following command:

 ```ps
 pip install [file]